VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

 Testing your driver
 *******************
-To test the driver's scrape all functionality, one can install a ListenerAgent and Master Driver with the driver's configurations, and run them.
+To test the driver's scrape all functionality, one can install a ListenerAgent and Platform Driver with the driver's configurations, and run them.
 To do so for the CSV driver using the configurations above: activate the Volttron environment start the platform, tail the platform's log file, then try the following:

 .. code-block:: bash

     python scripts/install-agent.py -s examples/ListenerAgent
-    python scripts/install-agent.py -s services/core/MasterDriverAgent -c services/core/MasterDriverAgent/master-driver.agent
+    python scripts/install-agent.py -s services/core/PlatformDriverAgent -c services/core/PlatformDriverAgent/platform-driver.agent
     vctl config store platform.driver devices/<campus>/<building>/csv_driver <path to driver configuration>
     vctl config store platform.driver <registry config path from driver configuration> <path to registry configuration>

 ..
 Note::

-    `vctl config list platform.driver` will list device and registry configurations stored for the master driver and `vctl config delete platform.driver <config in configs list>` can be used to remove a configuration entry - these commands are very useful for debugging
+    `vctl config list platform.driver` will list device and registry configurations stored for the platform driver and `vctl config delete platform.driver <config in configs list>` can be used to remove a configuration entry - these commands are very useful for debugging

-After the Master Driver starts the driver's output should appear in the logs at regular intervals based on the Master Driver's configuration.
+After the Platform Driver starts the driver's output should appear in the logs at regular intervals based on the Master Driver's configuration.

 Here is some sample CSV driver output: